inponomarev/celesta2023/README.md

 - `java-maven`: This folder contains the Java project implemented using the Maven build system.
 It demonstrates how to integrate Celesta into a Java application and showcases various features and functionalities.

-- `slides`: This folder contains the [presentation slides](https://inponomarev.github.io/celesta2023) used to introduce and explain the Celesta framework.
+- `slides`: This folder contains the presentation slides [EN](https://inponomarev.github.io/celesta2023/index-en.html#/) / [RU](https://inponomarev.github.io/celesta2023/) used to introduce and explain the Celesta framework.
 The slides provide an overview of Celesta's key features, architecture, and usage guidelines.

 ## License